zenoss/ZenPacks.zenoss.OpenStackInfrastructure/osi_target/README.rst

 The top level Makefile will perform the following tasks:

-* Setup up the host system by installing ansible and needed packages.
+* Setup up the host system by installing Ansible and needed packages.
 * On the Target:

   - Install all required packages